squasta/terraform-azurerm-AKSAugust2021/README.md

 - An Azure Resource Group
 - An Azure Kubernetes Services Cluster with 1 node pool running Linux
-- An additionnal node pool (pool2) with Windows Server 2019 nodes
+- An additionnal node pool (pool2) with Windows Server 2019 nodes (optional)
 - An Azure Load Balancer Standard SKU
 - A Virtual Network with it Subnets (subnet for AKS Pods, subnets for AzureBastion and AzureFirewall/NVA if needed, Azure Application Gateway)
 - Azure Application Gateway + Application Gateway Ingress Controller AKS add-on